Originally Published Feb 15, 2020, updated July 25, 2023

 Do you have dreams of hiring a baby sitter at Disney and sneaking off? (yes, Disney has babysitters available for hire!!!!!!)
 Are you going with some family members that might want to take baby so you can have a few hours of alone time?
 Are you an exclusive pumper?

 BRING a manual pump!
 Seriously, please just do this.
-It will be so much better to know that you have it and not need it, then NEED IT AND NOT HAVE IT.
+It will be so much better to know that you have it and not need it, then need it and not have it (or you could Amazon it in)

 My first would get so distracted at Disney that I would be forced to pump at the park just to get some relief, then nurse him for an hour when we got back to the resort.
 I am SO thankful I had the medela manual pump available to take the edge off.